-NOTE: This article discusses the use case of utilizing ClickDimensions Form Captures with Gravity Forms (plugin for WordPress) and assumes you are already familiar with the functionality of both Form Captures and Gravity Forms.
+NOTE: This article discusses additional steps required to utilize ClickDimensions Form Captures with Gravity Forms (plugin for WordPress) and assumes you are already familiar with the functionality of both Form Captures and Gravity Forms.
 If you are not familiar with Form Captures, be sure to read Steps to Check Before Using Form Capture Records and Integrating Forms Using Form Capture before implementing the steps described here.

 The process for setting up a Form Capture to use with an existing Gravity Form is mostly the same as setting up a Form Capture for any other third party form: a Form Capture needs to be created in CRM, Form Fields have to be associated with it, and your ClickDimensions tracking script needs to be added to the page hosting the form.
 The problem lies in the fact that a Gravity Form will not allow users to modify certain aspects of the HTML that are necessary for the Form Capture to work properly, such as the form action and field IDs, without a webhook add-on.